AkashTemburnikar/ServiceBusEmualtor/readme.md

 	•	Messages will be removed from the queue after being processed.

 Official Documentation

-For more details, refer to the following official resources:
-•	Overview of Service Bus Emulator
-•	Testing Locally with Service Bus Emulator

-This format ensures compatibility with Azure DevOps Wiki and maintains proper indentation, bullet points, and syntax highlighting where needed.
-Let me know if further adjustments are required!

-Official Documentation

-For more details, refer to the following official resources:

 •	Overview of Service Bus Emulator: https://learn.microsoft.com/en-us/azure/service-bus-messaging/overview-emulator
 •	Testing Locally with Service Bus Emulator: